 Our plants have been germinated by us under controlled conditions.
 We don’t use plastic pots so you don’t have to disturb the root system and delay growth by repotting.
 Simply place our peat pots straight into the pot or ground, and you’re plant will continue to grow without any delay.

 Plants have not been topped, as we leave this up to you.
 If you are unsure what topping is, please have a look at this video on YouTube. and check out our frequently asked questions.

 We’ve germinated from seeds we’ve harvested from our own plants, however pods have been open pollinated (albiet indoors).
 Although unlikey, pod variations may exist.

-Plants will come in a 100mm peat pot, with a minimum of 8 mature leaves, typically as pictured, unless otherwise noted in the description (i.e. flowering and fruiting plants),
+Plants will come in a 100mm peat pot, with a minimum of 8 mature leaves, typically as pictured without any chillies, unless noted otherwise in the description and title of the listing.

 Due to Covid-19, Australia post is no longer guaranteeing next day delivery for express post parcels.

 Orders which include plants, seedlings or fresh chillies are shipped express for a flat free Australia Wide.
 We choose the fastest shipping method at the time of order, and use a combination of Australia Post Express or Sendle Couriers, depending on location.

 Handling time is currently 2 business days for orders outside Sydney Metro.